daniela2001-png/daniela2001-png/README.md

 <br/><br/>

 ## 🔭 I’m currently working on ...
-- **Creating a data engineering project using Docker, SQL, dbt, Airflow, CRON, and Airbyte to manage, transform, and integrate data efficiently through pipelines and workflow orchestration."**
+- **Creating a data engineering project using Docker, SQL, dbt, Airflow, CRON, and Airbyte to manage, transform, and integrate data efficiently through pipelines and workflow orchestration**
-- **Creating a tech blog RSS Aggregator using Golang, PostgreSQL, sqlc and goose using concurrency.**
+- **Creating a tech blog RSS Aggregator using Golang, PostgreSQL, sqlc and goose using concurrency**

 ## 🌱 I’m currently learning ...
 - **Data Science**